A Year Clean and It’s Simply Amazing

 I love myself and don’t degrade, destroy, or belittle myself.
 I’m not promiscuous.
 I no longer feel the need for that because I love myself.
 I love my flaws, I love my quirkiness, I even love my dysfunction.
 I’m not perfect, but I take responsibility for my mistakes.
 I have self-worth and self-respect.
 I love laughing and just being myself.
 I love that I love life like I do.

 There are things in life that are thrown my way but I handle them the right way.
 I have a great relationship with my family and they deserve the world.
 I have a nephew who is almost a year old and I know I am a person in his life who he can look up to and I’m not the aunt who is strung out on drugs.
 I have also rebuilt my relationship with God.
 I am no longer just a body.
 I am an actual person.
 I am no longer numb to the world.
 I love being able to feel and have emotions.

 I’m a year clean and that is simply amazing.
 To be where I am at today compared to a year ago!
-I love my life, I love myself, & I’m clean!
+I love my life, I love myself, and I’m clean!
 No one can take that away from me.
-Thank you Narconon, staff members, fellow graduates, my family, and of course God.
+Thank you Narconon staff members, fellow graduates, my family, and of course—God.

 —HZ Narconon Graduate